 Also, I highlighted that the loss of a pet is so intense because they’re part of our socialization: daily schedules, cognitive stimulation, exercise, physical security, sense of purpose, identity, serve as reminders of previous relationships/identities, and come with no baggage (you know, we’re not still holding on to what they said when we were six).

 Next, I shared an assortment of coping strategies to help keep their continuing bond (find a way to stay connected): Write a letter.
 Tell a story.
 Write favorite memories.
 Create a scrapbook or online photo album.
-Draw a picture.
 Display their favorite toys, collars, or clips of hair or braided tails.
 Create a memory box or memory garden (tree or flowers).
 Donate some of pet’s items or $ to a shelter in pet’s memory.
 Hold a memorial service.
 Clay print their paws.
 And more!

 To close, I went through William Warden’s Four Tasks of Mourning: